 Following the proposal evaluation, the authorising officer will establish the amount of the lump sum, taking into account the findings of the assessment carried out.

-The grant parameters (maximum grant amount, funding rate, total eligible costs, etc) will be fixed in the Grant Agreement.
+The grant parameters (maximum grant amount, etc.) will be fixed in the Grant Agreement.
+Please refer to Part C of this Programme Guide, section 'Eligible direct costs'.